 How it works

-The hybrid connections feature consists of two outbound calls to Service Bus Relay.
-There is a connection from a library on the host where your app is running in the app service and then there is a connection from the Hybrid Connection Manager (HCM) to Service Bus relay.
+The Hybrid Connections feature consists of two outbound calls to Azure Service Bus Relay.
+There is a connection from a library on the host where your app is running in App Service.
+There is also a connection from the Hybrid Connection Manager (HCM) to Service Bus Relay.
 The HCM is a relay service that you deploy within the network hosting the resource you are trying to access.

 This means that you should try to always use a DNS name for your Hybrid Connection.
 Some client software does not do a DNS lookup if the endpoint uses an IP address instead.

-App Service hybrid connection benefits
+App Service Hybrid Connection benefits

-There are a number of benefits to the hybrid connections capability including
+There are a number of benefits to the Hybrid Connections capability, including:

-- the feature does not require an internet accessible endpoint
+- The feature does not require an internet-accessible endpoint.

-- it is quick and easy to set up
+- It is quick and easy to set up.

-- it can be used to provide access in multiple networks from a single app
+- It can be used to provide access in multiple networks from a single app.

 Things you cannot do with Hybrid Connections